huggingface/dataset-viewer/docs/source/clickhouse.md

 <Tip>

-Learn more about the Hugging Face and ClickHouse integration in this [blog](https://clickhouse.com/blog/query-analyze-hugging-face-datasets-with-clickhouse) for more details about how to analyze datasets on the Hub with ClickHouse.
+Check this [blog](https://clickhouse.com/blog/query-analyze-hugging-face-datasets-with-clickhouse) for more details about how to analyze datasets on the Hub with ClickHouse.

 </Tip>